New hyperfinite subfactors with infinite depth: Intermediate commuting squares

+To determine all possible $G_1$'s and $G_2$'s, we reduce every maximal chain to every possible chain of length 2.
+For the example above, there are two possibilities:

-The proposition above implies that there are only finitely many $G_1$, $G_2$ such that $G=G_1 G_2$.
-For $G=S(3,3,3,3)$, it is easy to see that there are precisely $80$ ways to write $G=G_1G_2$, where $G_i$ are adjacency matrices for bipartite graphs, not necessarily connected, without isolated vertices.
-For none of them we have $\|G_1\|^2=\frac{3+\sqrt{5}}{2}$, and hence we can conclude:
+For $G=S(3,3,3,3)$, there are $12240$ maximal chains of length $11$ (these computations were done in \verb|Python| and can be found in \cite{Caceres_Graph_Factorization}).
+These yield precisely $35$ non-isomorphic ways to write $G=G_1G_2$, where $G_i$ are adjacency matrices for bipartite graphs, not necessarily connected, without isolated vertices.
+There are precisely two factorizations for which we have $\|G_1\|^2=2$ and $\|G_2\|^2=\frac{3+\sqrt{5}}{2}$: